parallelvirtualcluster/pvc/docs/architecture/cluster.md

 The upstream network functions as the main upstream for the cluster nodes, providing Internet access and a way to route managed client network traffic out of the cluster.
 In most deployments, this should be an RFC1918 private subnet with an upstream router which can perform NAT translation and firewalling as required, both for the cluster nodes themselves, but also for the RFC1918 managed client networks.

-The floating IP address in the upstream network can be used as a single point of communication with the PVC cluster from other upstream sources, for instance to access the DNS aggregator instance or the API if configured.
+The floating IP address in the cluster network can be used as a single point of communication with the active primary node, for instance to access the DNS aggregator instance or the API if configured.
 For this reason the network should generally be protected from unauthorized access via a firewall.

 Nodes in this network are generally assigned static IP addresses which are configured at node install time and in the [Ansible deployment configuration](/manuals/ansible).